Concussion treatment and therapy at NeuroRehab

 Difficulty returning to work, school or daily routines

-We support people of all ages living with PCS, including return-to-sport and return-to-work planning.
+We support people of all ages living with PSaC, including return-to-sport and return-to-work planning.

 What is Chronic Traumatic Encephalopathy (CTE)?

 CTE is a progressive neurodegenerative disease linked to repeated concussions or sub-concussive head trauma.
-While it can only be formally diagnosed after death, its symptoms often develop years after injury and gradually worsen over time.
+While it cannot currently be definitively diagnosed in a living person, its symptoms often develop years after injury and gradually worsen over time.

 Early symptoms of CTE may include: